 Car battery life can be extended for years.
-If your battery isn’t at least 2-3 years old, and it seems to have failed, then it might be that it’s not actually dead.
-Car batteries can lose their charge occasionally, if you don’t drive for a long time, since shorter drives can lead to earlier corrosion and crystalline deposits on the negative terminal of your battery.
-Cold weather can also be a factor, since most car batteries are less capable of maintaining their charge in these conditions.
+If your battery is less than two to three years old and seems to have failed, then it might not actually be dead.
+Car batteries can lose their charge due to reasons like infrequent driving or only making short drives, which doesn't provide enough time for the battery to fully recharge.
+Corrosion on the case and terminals — especially the negative terminal — also increases electrical resistance and prevents the battery from delivering full voltage.
+Cold weather can also be a factor, since most car batteries are less capable of maintaining their charge in cooler conditions.
 At a temperature of 20 degrees, a battery can only deliver about 50-60 percent of its rated cold cranking amperage.

 Make sure you check your battery for damage and corrosion around the terminals.
 Also, measure voltage by placing the leads on the case and a post, and then from the post to the cable.
 These measurements should not exceed .3 volts — if they do, clean the battery case, terminal ends and posts to remove any corrosion or film.
 Jump starting or using a car battery charger can be the best option if your battery is still in good shape.
 The best battery chargers are the kind that deliver a regulated trickle charge overnight for a good, deep charge.

 Take a look at some popular battery accessories.

 Using your car's electronics with the engine off can lead to a significant drain in charge and a shorter overall car battery life.
 Blasting the A/C and heating system, keeping the lights on or using the audio system at its highest setting can all lead to your battery draining faster.
 Normally, a typical car battery will last between two and five years, and some experts recommend that you replace it every four years to avoid any unwanted problems.
 In addition, try to never let your battery become completely discharged – even one complete discharge can shorten battery life.

 HOW TO MAKE YOUR CAR BATTERY LAST LONGER